seandstewart/bardly/pending/roman/julius-caesar/11-player.md

 though he had no hand in his death, shall receive
 the benefit of his dying, a place in the
 commonwealth; as which of you shall not?
 With this
-I depart,—that, as I slew my best lover for the
+I depart,--that, as I slew my best lover for the
 good of Rome, I have the same dagger for myself,
 when it shall please my country to need my death.